UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *	Update `<processinfo>`
 	- [Conscious Editing Work](https://library.unc.edu/reckoning/conscious-editing-initiative/) by: [Name], [month year].
 Updated [collection overview, subject headings, biographical note, scope and content, and container list].
 	- Add racial identity statement if it is not already there.
+ 	- In [date], archivists reviewed this collection to uncover more information about the lives of enslaved and free people of color.
+Containers that include materials related to enslaved and free people of color during the antebellum period, the institution of slavery, or freed people after the Civil War are indicated as "Records of enslavement and free people of color" or "Records of Reconstruction."
+Researchers are advised that the collection may include more documentation of slavery, free people of color, and Reconstruction than has been identified in this finding aid.

 **Collection overview:**
 This is a balancing act of centering what we know about Black people without misrepresenting the extent of the documentation available.
 In this phase of remediation we are decentering whiteness by removing venerative language, but not eliminating existing description about the white family that is still useful.